erendevelop/israpp/README.md

 # IsrApp
-An application about prevent the food waste.
+An application about prevent the food wastage.